Course Catalog

 The Prepared4ALL logo shows three figures seated at a table.
 A collective speech bubble above them says Prepared4ALL.

 This course is designed to increase your knowledge about whole community emergency planning, including COVID-19 planning, as well as provide you the basic information needed to connect with your own local emergency planners, public health professionals, and community.
-CEU options are available: CHES/MCHES Category I CECH, Certified Public Health (CPH), Kentucky Community Health Worker, American Planning Association, and the National Environmental Health Association.
+You can submit the certificate of completion to your CEU board.
+The Prepared4ALL course series and the HDI Learning Center have not renewed CEU options after 2021.

 A doctor speaks with an individual with cerebral palsy and his personal care assistant.